mtreigelman/mtreigelman/README.md

 - Examples and visualizations

-## Data Acquisition Projects:
+## Misc.
+Python Projects:

-###### **Data File Converter**:
+###### **Data File Type Converter**:

 - Created a series of python scripts to parse .txt files and output a .html, .csv, .json, or .xml file; depending on request.
 A second set of scripts was created to reverse these changes when required.
+This program can be executed from your command line.

 ###### **Word Search Engine**: